Making the most of EHC Plan Annual Reviews – a SENDIASS guide

-If your child has an Education, Health and Care Plan this should be reviewed once a year.
-When everything is going well and your child is settled in their current school for the next few years, the annual review can be a straightforward look at the progress they are making to set new targets and tweak details of the support they get.
+If your child has an Education, Health and Care Plan this must be reviewed once a year.
+When everything is going well and your child is settled in their current school for the next few years, the annual review can be a straightforward look at the progress they are making, a time to set new targets and tweak details of the support they get.
 On the other hand, when you are approaching transition points like moving to secondary school or college, the annual review has a key role to play in getting this right.
 And if your child is not flourishing, and you think they may need more significant change to the support they get, the annual review is the process to look at this.
-So what do you need to know to make sure you are getting the most from annual reviews?
+So, what do you need to know to make sure you are getting the most from annual reviews?

 What is an Annual Review?